Koteczek-ui/InternetSpeedTestApp/README.md

  - .NET Desktop Runtime / Visual Studio 2022

 # ADDITIONAL INFO:
- - If program not finishing test open task manager then select InternetSpeedTest and End Task
+ - If program not finishing test open task manager then select WinFormsApp13 and End Task
  - Program if test is running locking exit option.
 You can exit with task manager.